woocommerce/woocommerce/.github/CONTRIBUTING.md

 * Please **don't** modify the changelog - this will be maintained by the WooCommerce developers.
 * Please **don't** add your localizations or update the .pot files - these will also be maintained by the WooCommerce developers.
 To contribute to the localization of WooCommerce, please join the [translate.wordpress.org project](https://translate.wordpress.org/projects/wp-plugins/woocommerce).
 This is much needed, if you speak a language that needs translating consider yourself officially invited to the party.

-After you follow the step above, the next stage will be waiting on us to merge your Pull Request.
+After you follow the step above, the next stage will be waiting for us to merge your Pull Request.
 We review them all, and make suggestions and changes as and if necessary.

 ## Contribute To Localizing WooCommerce